notpofkp/ALVRUSBGuide/README.md

 # ALVRUSBGuide
-An alternative guide for setting up ALVR over USB using a link cable and a supported headset.
+An alternative, **unofficial** guide for setting up ALVR over USB using a link cable and a supported headset.

 # How to use wired PCVR on Quest without Oculus software, or the Pico
 An additional note - this also works on Pico, with some slight adjustments to the steps taken